MathieuNls/bianca/bianca.md

 At first, the F$_1$-measure of Otto by Square seems surprising given what features it provides.
 Indeed, otto by Square provides a Guava-based event bus.
 While it does have dependencies that could open it up to the same issues as other project, the fact that it does something this specific makes it, at first sight, unlikely to share defect with other projects.
-Through our manual analysis, we found out that out of 16 _risky_ commit detected by BIANCA (15/16 being true positives) 11 (68.75%) were matching defect introducing commit inside the Otto project itself.
+Through our manual analysis, we found out that out of the 16 _risky_ commit detected by BIANCA 11 (68.75%) were matching defect introducing commit inside the Otto project itself.
 This is significantly higher than the average of _single project_ defect (8.6%).
 Further investigation of the project management system led us to discover that very few issues have been submitted for this project (15) and, out of the 11 matches inside the Otto project, 7 were trying to fix the same issue that have been submitted and fixed several times instead of re-opening the original issue.

+_COMMENT FOR MATHIEU: Do we have the single poject defect percentage for otto?_

 ### JStorm by Alibaba (88.96%)